Aros-Technology-Studio/AST-Aros-Financial-Paradigm/threat_model_global.md

 # AST Global Threat Model

-This document outlines the comprehensive threat model for the AROS Studio Tokenomics (AST) system, identifying potential risks across all layers (Coin Engine, NodeChain, Token Management, Value Circulation, Bridges, Governance, Processing, Emission, Crypto Ingestion, PoT, Validator Staking, AI Agents, and The All-Seeing Eye) and providing mitigations to ensure security, integrity, and compliance.
+This document outlines the comprehensive threat model for the AROS Studio Tokenomics (AST) system, identifying potential risks across all layers (Coin Engine, NodeChain, Token Management, Value Circulation, Bridges, Governance, Processing, Fee Distribution, Crypto Ingestion, PoT, Validator Security Deposit, AI Agents, and The All-Seeing Eye) and providing mitigations to ensure security, integrity, and compliance.
 It integrates principles of zero-trust, immutability, and regulatory adherence, aligning with AST's non-speculative, utility-driven design.
 The model is designed for developers, auditors, and governance stakeholders to prioritize security enhancements and inform deployment strategies.
 Last updated: 2025-08-17.

 ## 1. Purpose
 The global threat model aims to: